warriorgraph/airbrake-docs/jekyll/_docs/features/custom-aggregations.md

 right of the "Occurrences" tab.
 Note: the Aggregations tab is only available when there's more than one occurrence of an error.

+Aggregations are available on [all paid plans](https://airbrake.io/pricing).

 ## Custom Aggregations

 Along with the automatic Aggregations Airbrake makes for you, you can add any error parameter to be aggregated.
 To do this, just select the parameter you want from the drop down menu in the "More aggregations" section of the Aggregations tab.

+Custom Aggregations are available on the [Business plan and above](https://airbrake.io/account/plan/edit).

 ### Select a custom aggregation